 Every option will always have a value at least equal to intrinsic value.
-If an option were to sell for less than Intrinsic value then it would present an opportunity to simply buy the options and turn around and sell them at fair market value.
+If an option were to sell for less than intrinsic value, then it would present an opportunity to buy the options and turn around and sell them at fair market value.
 This will never happen.

 Time Value is the “premium” that a person pays to have the option itself.
 Think of this like an insurance premium that you would pay on your house or automobile.